 Applications will be assessed on:

 - Originality and artistic vision of the suggested project.
+Note that originality of repertoire is evaluated as well.

 - The applicant's performance, composition, or recording achievements.